Hanabi-Live/hanabi-live/README.md

 ### New Features

 * Bottom Deck Plays
-  * On their turn, if there is 1 card left in the deck, a player is allowed to blind play it.
+  * On your turn, if there is 1 card left in the deck, you are allowed to blind play it.
   * This is done by dragging the deck on to the play area.
   * A golden border will appear around the deck when there is 1 card left in order to signify that this is possible.
   * This feature prevents stupid losses that occur from being "bottom decked" by a 3 or a 4 that was impossible to save in the early or mid-game.